-For positions beginning July 1, 2019, applications will be accepted: July 1, 2018 – September 30, 2018 on ERAS only.
+Two positions are available every July 1.
+Applications will be accepted: July 1 – September 30 on ERAS only.
 Applications will be reviewed in October, and you will be contacted if you are invited for an interview.

-*All applicants must have successfully completed an ACGME-accredited Cardiovascular Disease Fellowship Program prior to ACHD training.
+*All applicants must have successfully completed an ACGME-accredited Cardiovascular Disease Fellowship Program or Pediatric Cardiology Fellowship prior to ACHD training.

 Submit the following documents:

 1. Curriculum vitae

 7. ECFMG Certificate and Visa Status if applicable*